-The Artists' international development programme is a £750,000 fund, jointly funded by the British Council and Arts Council England.
+The Artists' International Development fund is jointly funded by the British Council and Arts Council England.

-The programme offers early stage development opportunities for individual freelance and self employed artists based in England to spend time building links with artists, organisations and/or creative producers in another country.
+The Artists’ international development fund offers early stage development opportunities for individual freelance and self-employed artists and/or creative practitioners (including, for example: producers, curators, publishers, editors, translators, choreographers) based in England to spend time building links with artists, organisations and/or creative producers in another country.

 You can download the lists of successful applicants using the link on the right.

-Seventh round of successful applicants announced June 2014
+Tenth round of successful applicants announced November 2015

 Our aims for the programme